Chickens in the Organic Vineyard

 Some years ago we had an outbreak of vine weevils, however since the organic chickens arrived we have not seen another outbreak.

-These organic chickens are so tame they will eat out of your hand.
+My organic chickens are so tame they will eat out of my hand.
 They will even talk to you in their own peculiar way.
 Have you seen a chicken smile?
 I swear that once you have something for them to eat they will come running and smile, cocking their heads looking up at you and saying thank you.

 We love our chickens!